ardhiyanyanu/demandlane-library/DESIGN.md

 ## Overview

 This document outlines the design and architecture of the Library Management System.
-The system is built to manage library operations including book inventory, user management, and borrowing/returning of books.
+The system is built to manage library operations including bookEntity inventory, user management, and borrowing/returning of bookEntities.

 ## System Assumptions
 - This system is intended for use by library staff and registered members.
-- This is offline library management system, so person go to library and library staff process with borrow and return books. member cannot do self borrow or self return to ensure book returned in good condition.
+- This is offline library management system, so person go to library and library staff process with borrow and return bookEntities. member cannot do self borrow or self return to ensure bookEntity returned in good condition.
-- Library staff have administrative privileges to manage books, members, and users.
+- Library staff have administrative privileges to manage bookEntities, members, and users.
 - Library staff separated to several roles:
   - Admin: Full access to all system functionalities, can add new library staff.
-  - Librarian: Manage book inventory only.
+  - Librarian: Manage bookEntity inventory only.
-  - Front Desk Staff: Handle member registrations and book checkouts/returns.
+  - Front Desk Staff: Handle member registrations and bookEntity checkouts/returns.
-- Members can search for books, view their borrowing history, and manage their profiles.
+- Members can search for bookEntities, view their borrowing history, and manage their profiles.
 - Members can self-register through the system.

 ## User Journey